Sekaiyro/Sekaiyro/README.md

 ### Hi Everyone 👋

-👦My name is `Adrian Pramana Wijaya` Im `student` at `Malang Telkom Vocation School` at `Software Enginering Major, Android`,I am now in the `11th grade`.I like to programming with `Java` languange because its fun to experiment with the languange.
-Im also learning `Kotlin` and `Flutter`
+👦My name is `Adrian Pramana Wijaya` Im `student` at `Malang Telkom Vocation School` at `Software Enginering Major, Android`,I am now in the `11th grade`.I like to programming with `Kotlin` languange because its fun to experiment with the languange.
+Im also learning `C#` and `Flutter`
 </br>

 # My Activity On Github